yk-liu/yk-liu.github.io/_posts/2019-03-20-Lie-Agebra-as-Generator/Lie-Algebra-as-Generator.md

 >     This means that the map $\d \exp$ at $t=0$ is just identity map, which clearly has inverse.
 By the Inverse function theorem, $\exp$ is a local diffeomorphism.
 >

-## Tangent Space Encodes the Lie Group
+## Tangent Space Encodes (Generates) the Lie Group

-From the last two sections, the tangent space at $e$ is diffeomorphic to an open set $U_e​$ of identity, which generates the entire Lie group.
+From the last two sections, the tangent space at $e$ is diffeomorphic to an open set $U_e$ of identity, which generates the entire Lie group.
 In this sense, the tangent space does generate the entire Lie group (that is compact and connected).

 I like to think it as tangent vectors dictates different one-parameter subgroups which in turn "covers" the entire Lie group.
 Since the tangent space is in general uncountable, such is "cover" on a higher dimensional "surface" (or "volume") using a lower dimensional "line".